cs264sp25-homework/team-05/PROPOSAL.md

 #### Week 12
 1. Create groups of people who need to meet as part of a team, giving access to each team member’s calendar to our chatbot to ask questions about the team’s availability.
     - The Chatbot will be prompt engineered to only share general information about a team member’s availability, and not anything private.
-2. Crud operations on groups,(adding, removing, and editing people)
+2. CRUD operations on groups,(adding, removing, and editing people)

 Deliverables:
 - Make and manage groups/teams